GOP's Carey, Democrats' Brown win US House seats in Ohio

 Both winners will fill the remainder of their predecessors' terms, which run until January 2023.
 They must face reelection again next year under a congressional map that's being redrawn to hold onto the seat.

 Former President Donald Trump endorsed Carey, calling him a “courageous fighter” and visiting the state to campaign for him, as did former Vice President Mike Pence.
+Trump congratulated Carey in a statement Tuesday, saying he was proud to have endorsed him “early and strongly” and saying he would be “a great congressman!”
 President Joe Biden endorsed Russo, who raised more money in the district than any Democrat in history.

 Brown’s election marks a win for establishment Democrats, who sought to defend the district against a takeover by progressives.
 Her backers included Hillary Clinton, U.S. Rep. Jim Clyburn and several labor unions.